North Fork Mosquito Abatement District

 No such contamination or impairment of surface waters of the NFMAD has occurred.
 Forms are available to document any occurrence of impairment.

-- Identification of the Problem: Prior to the first pesticide application covered under this permit that will result in a discharge to surface waters of the State of Colorado, and at least once each calendar year, thereafter prior to the first pesticide application for that calendar year, the operations/general manager and/or the board president will be required to submit a Compliance Certification that must do the following for each pest management area:
+- Identification of the Problem: Prior to the first pesticide application covered under this permit that will result in a discharge to surface waters of the State of Colorado, and at least once each calendar year, thereafter prior to the first pesticide application for that calendar year, the operations/general manager and/or the board president will be required to submit a Compliance Certification, now known as the Annual Report, that must do the following for each pest management area:

 - Establish densities for larval and adult mosquito or other flying insect pest populations OR identify environmental condition(s), either current or based on historical data, to serve as action threshold(s) for implementing Pest Management Measures;